-2. National and Local Policy Context
+2.National and Local Policy Context

-The HRA Business Plan operates within a political environment therefore changes in both national and local policy can have a major impact and influence on the plan.
+The HRA Business Plan operates within a political environment which means that changes in both national and local policy can have a major impact and influence on the plan.
 The main impacts affecting this year's review are set out below.